Security Controls

 5. Prevent duplicate payouts with idempotency

-To avoid accidental duplicate payouts, Fintoc supports idempotency mechanisms when creating payouts.
+To avoid accidental duplicate payouts, Fintoc supports idempotency keys when creating payouts.

 6. Audit API usage